 - Open the public_html folder.

-- At the top navigation bar, click Upload Files.
+- At the top navigation bar, click Upload and select the XML file.

 How to Create an XML Sitemap Manually